Examples

 println(msg)

-// Named return variables
+// Named return values (labels for documentation)

 println("")